fredoverflow/karel/README.md

 The original idea was developed in the 1970s by Richard Pattis at Stanford University.

-This project started in 2012 due to dissatisfaction with the available Karel environments, and also to gain practical experience with [Scala](http://www.scala-lang.org).
+This project started in 2012 due to dissatisfaction with the available Karel environments, and also to gain practical experience with [Scala](https://www.scala-lang.org).
-It ended up being used to teach the basics of imperative programming to 1200+ university students.
+Since then, thousands of German university students have been introduced to the basics of imperative programming via this project.

-In 2017, the project was migrated from Scala to [Kotlin](https://kotlinlang.org) to simplify future maintenance.
+In 2017, the Scala code was migrated to [Kotlin](https://kotlinlang.org), hoping to simplify future maintenance.

 ## How do I compile karel into an executable jar?

 ```
 git clone https://github.com/fredoverflow/freditor
 cd freditor